 Beloved by Amsterdam locals and visitors alike, Vondelpark contains a plethora of cafes and restaurants, as well as indoor and outdoor activities, making it enjoyable during any time of the year.

 For those unfamiliar with the park, choosing what to see and do can be overwhelming, so here is a comprehensive visitors' guide to the Vondelpark.

 Things to Do in the Vondelpark

-Some of the most popular activities and performances within the park.
-Many are free and open to the public or have a nominal fee.
+Some of the most popular activities and performances in the park are open to the public, free, or have a nominal fee.

 - EYE Vondelpark - The park side location of the popular film institute.
 EYE screens movies from the Netherlands and abroad on a daily basis; showtimes can be found on their website.

 - Vondeltuin - The athletically inclined can rent in-line skates and protective equipment at the Vondeltuin, located in the southernmost terrace in the Vondelpark.
 After burning off some calories skating, you can also enjoy a casual meal at the rink.

 - Hollandsche Manege - Equine enthusiasts, don't miss this spin-off of Vienna's celebrated Spanish Riding School, where you can get a peek at the horses and their trainers from the upstairs cafe.

 - Orgelpark - A former church turned classical and jazz concert site, this unique venue should not be missed.
 See their website for a concert calendar and ticket information.

 - Open Air Theater - Amsterdammers turn out in droves for the free open-air theater performances every Friday, Saturday, and Sunday during summertime.